Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

 Each entry point is instrumented to record the number of hits for each part of the driver (same division as the files) and the status of the last call.
-It is also possible to force the next call to return a specified status.
-See the various `mbedtls_test_driver_XXX_hooks_t` structures declared by each driver.
+It is also possible to force the next call to return a specified status, and sometimes more things can be forced: see the various `mbedtls_test_driver_XXX_hooks_t` structures declared by each driver.

 The drivers can use one of two back-ends:
 - internal: this requires the built-in implementation to be present.